 "Personally, I really like using Time Pilot.
 It is simple, it can take the beating, low battery consuming, and most important, it's reliable.
 And that's crucial for us, especially since we have been getting more and more serious racers year after year."

-The company that runs the Tour d'Afrique, TDA Global Cycling, returned its two clocks (shown at right) to us for refurbishment before its 2013 race across Africa, which began in Cairo in January, 2013.
+The company that runs the Tour d'Afrique, TDA Global Cycling, returned its two clocks (shown at right) to us for refurbishment before its 2013 race across Africa, which began in Cairo.

 We were pleased—but not surprised—to find that despite their beaten-up appearance, the clocks still worked perfectly.

 For the first three years, Tour d'Afrique used TimePilot Extreme timeclocks with our off-the-shelf software.
 For the 2013 race, however, TimePilot customized its Extreme system to provide race times down to the second.
 If your company is interested in using this version of our product, please contact us at info@TimePilot.com or 630-879-6400.

 The Tour d'Afrique is one of several trans-continental bike tours run by TDA Global Cycling, a Toronto-based company.
 The company also sponsors the 7,500-mile “Silk Route,” from Shanghai, China, to Istanbul, Turkey, and the “North American Epic,“ a 6,200-mile cycling odyssey from Anchorage, Alaska, to Mexico City, Mexico.
 In each of these events, riders have the option of racing or simply enjoying the experience and cycling either the entire distance or just a section of it at their own pace.